 “As a chocolate lover, I’m excited to go to somewhere else other than CVS to get my chocolate fix and treat myself,” Luu said.—Staff writer Junina Furigay can be reached at firstname.lastname@example.org.
 Follow her on twitter @junina_furigay.

-Semi-Finals in Lacrosse SeriesIn the fourth game of the scrub lacrosse series, played on Soldiers Field yesterday afternoon, the "Fortune Hunters" defeated the
+First Scrub Lacrosse Game a TieIn the first game of the scrub lacrosse series, played on Soldiers Field yesterday afternoon, the "Fortune Hunters" tied the

 Vendor Is Milked Of Liquid WaresNinety cartons of chocolate milk is quite a load, but someone successfully made off with that much of the traveling

 Sweet Tooth: A Chocolate Tasting in Harvard Square